-India is the land temples.
+India is the land of shrines.
+In this part of Asia, beautiful temples of India offer an outlook of the past from the point of religion.
 In India, temples range from small structures next to a road road to magnificent architectures with precious stones.
 Some are famous and prominent, while others are relatively less famous.
 If you decide on visiting any of these beautiful temples of India, remember, regardless of size and condition, always remove your shoes before you arrive inside.
 It’s an indication of paying respect.

 Also, you can check out other temples around the world if you are interested in historical architecture.